Capitol Reef Photography Guide: Best Photo Spots In Fruita

 View of the Yellow Gifford house decorated with pumpkins for the fall season

-The Gifford Homestead decorated for autumn
+The Gifford Homestead decorated for the fall season

 An empty white cabinet inside the Gifford House